Diarrhea

 Aloe Vera

-Aloe vera is a succulent plant that has been used in traditional Caribbean medicine to treat various health conditions, including digestive issues like diarrhea.
+Aloe vera is a succulent plant used in traditional Caribbean medicine to treat various health conditions, including digestive issues like diarrhea.
 It has anti-inflammatory and antimicrobial properties that can help reduce inflammation in the gut and fight off harmful bacteria.
-Aloe vera gel can be consumed in the form of juice or added to food.
-[15]
+Aloe vera gel can be consumed as juice or added to food.

 Bay Leaf

 Bay leaf is a popular spice used in Caribbean cuisine and has medicinal properties.
 It has antimicrobial properties that can help fight off harmful bacteria in the gut and reduce diarrhea symptoms.
-Bay leaf can be added to food or brewed into a tea for consumption.
-[16]
+Bay leaf can be added to food or brewed into tea.

 Cinnamon